DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

     1.2.1 Review the zoomable image.
 If the low-resolution image at the top of the screen (see screenshot below) contains PHI/PII, then click ``Reject``.
 If there is no PHI/PII, then go on to the next step.
 You may zoom and pan in the low-resolution image to see areas of the image in higher resolution.

-    TODO: what to do in this case?
-Reject?

     1.2.2 Review metadata for PHI/PII, by scrolling down below the main image to the metadata section display.
 Some metadata fields will be automatically pre-redacted upon import, including titles and dates that are specific to each scanner manufacturer.
 See the Business Rules for WSI DeID section below for details.

-    The user can view metadata fields, and if any of these contain PHI/PII, the user should click the ``redact`` action for that field.
-The ``redact`` action will then have a line through the text, indicating that the field will be redacted (it has been marked for redaction).
+    The user can view metadata fields, and if any of these contain PHI/PII, the user should select the classification of PHI in the redact control for that field.
+The metadata field will then have a line through the text, indicating that the field will be redacted (it has been marked for redaction).

     1.2.3 Scroll down to the bottom of the screen and review the associated images (label, macro, and thumbnail).
-If you see PHI/PII in individual associated images, redact and process them.
+If you see PHI/PII in individual associated images, select the classification of PHI in the image from the redact control.
+The image will show an X through it to indicate that it will be redacted.

     1.2.4 When redaction decisions have been made for all images and metadata, the user should click the ``Redact Image`` button, which will make a copy of the existing image and place that copy in the ``Original`` folder, and will move the image to the ``Redacted`` folder.
 As part of moving the data to the ``Redacted`` folder, the metadata fields and associated images that have been marked for redaction will be deleted.